attdevsupport/att-html5-sdk/README.md

 ## SDK Contents

-Each release consists of a zip file containing the SDK.
-Please refer to the [SDK Filename Format](#sdk-filename-format) section below for more details on the filename.
+Each release consists of two ZIP files: one containing the SDK source code, and the other with the SDK documentation.
+Please refer to the [SDK Filename Format](#sdk-filename-format) section below for more details on the ZIP filenames.
 Please refer to the [Building The SDK](#building-the-sdk) section below for instructions describing how you can build the SDK yourself.

 - **SDK Documentation** Located at <code>doc</code> folder
 - **JavaScript client** library, <code>att-api-client.js</code>